mr-zwets/bchn-api-wrapper/README.md

 The `BchnRpcClient` uses a request function which uses generics to type arguments and responses.

+The **REST API** is ideal for **read-only** access to general blockchain information such as transactions, blocks, and UTXO data.
+In contrast, the **RPC API** allows for **full interaction** with the Bitcoin Cash node, including managing the built-in wallet, sending transactions, performing mining operations, and issuing control commands like pruning or stopping the node.
+While the REST API provides 10 endpoints, the RPC API offers a much broader set of 136 commands.

 ## Configuration

 To use the RPC and REST APIs on your BCHN node, you need to enable them in your node's configuration file.